payam-int/digikala-task/DESCRIBE.md

 ```
 php bin/console user:add-role user ROLE_ADMIN
 ```
-After using this command you have to log out and then log in.
+After using this command you have to log out and log in again.